4 Ways To Combat Snowballs On Dog Paws

 They will spend hours outside hanging out in snowdrifts, eating snowflakes and enjoying the cool, crisp air that winter brings them.

-But then they get up to walk and their paws are packed with snowballs and they throw themselves to the ground trying to chew it out as fast they can.
+But then they get up to walk and their paws are packed with snowballs and they throw themselves to the ground trying to chew them out as fast they can.

 Why do snow and ice stick to dog paws and dog hair?